 Oyster & Wine Bar, 18/F, Sheraton Hong Kong Hotel & Towers, 20 Nathan Road, Kowloon | (+852) 2369 1111

-Every Sunday from 12pm to 3pm
+When: Sundays from 12pm to 3pm

-Priced at $998, $1,298, or $1,498 (price depends on your champagne choice)
+How much: $998, $1,298, or $1,498 per person (depending on your champagne choice)

 Read more!
 Explore the rest of our Food & Drink section at Localiiz.